Skip Navigation

 Little Explorers Picture Dictionary

-The Little Explorers Picture Dictionary contains 1,821 illustrated dictionary entries.
-Small surfers simply need to click on a letter of the to see a page of words that start with that letter.
-Since the pictures are links, even pre-readers can surf with a minimum of help and guidance from their favorite adult, and older kids can use Little Explorers as a school reference.
+This dictionary contains illustrated dictionary entries.
+Small surfers simply click on a letter to see a page of words that start with that letter.
+The pictures are links, pre-readers can surf with a minimum of help and guidance from adults, and older kids can use Little Explorers as a school reference.

 Merriam-Webster Online Language Center